C# Liskov Substitution Principle

 The Liskove substitution principle (LSP) is the third principle in the SOLID principles of object-oriented design:

 In other words, the derived classes should be substitutable for their base class without causing errors or side effects.
-This means that the behavior of the derived class should not contradict the behavior of the base class.
+It means that the behavior of the derived class should not contradict the behavior of the base class.

 Let’s take an example to understand the Liskov substitution principle in C#: